duartevdg/bird-acoustic-ml-pipeline/README.md

-# bird-acoustic-ml-pipeline
+# Bird Acoustic Classification Pipeline

-A modular, scalable machine-learning pipeline for automated bird species classification from acoustic recordings.
-Includes dataset construction, audio preprocessing, multi-domain feature extraction, and model training with traditional and novel ML techniques.
-Supports biodiversity monitoring and informs conservation.
+A modular and scalable machine-learning pipeline for **automated bird species identification** from acoustic recordings.
+Includes dataset construction, audio preprocessing, multi-domain feature extraction, and model training with both traditional and novel ML techniques.
+Achieves up to 94% accuracy and F1-scores above 0.87.
+Designed to support **biodiversity monitoring** and provide actionable insights for **conservation and ecological research**.